Harshvardhan32/Harshvardhan32/README.md

 ###

-<p align="left">I'm a Btech CS student with a passion towards Data Science and Web Development.</p>
+<p align="left">I'm a B.Tech CS student with a passion towards Data Science and Web Development.</p>

 ###